kamleshchandnani/awesome-interview-processes/src/template.md

 Live Coding? - If you had any live coding?

-Asked Current CTC? - If the company asked you for your current CTC.
+Asked Current CTC? - If the company asked you about current CTC.

 -->

 |                                    |     |